GnDouble/CloudComputing/README.md

 # **leafLover🌱**

-**leafLover🌱** is a web application designed to help you take better care of your plants by logging care data and receiving personalized advice.
-The app leverages AI and Wikipedia-sourced information to provide tailored recommendations for each plant.

-## Features

-- **Plant Health History:** Track symptoms, watering schedules, and treatments for every plant in your collection.
-- **AI-Powered Advice:** Receive personalized recommendations and solutions based on the care data you provide.
-- **Simple User Interface:** A clean and intuitive web interface for easy navigation and usability.

----

 ## Project Goals

 - **Containerization with Docker:** Gain experience using Docker for containerizing the application to streamline deployment, testing, and scaling.